Byron's Memoirs: Legacy

 Let me, a moment, think what thousands liveO'er the wide earth this instant, who would giveGladly, whole sleepless nights to bend the brow,Over these precious leaves, as I do now.

 In July 1824 the journalist Theodore Hook published what purported to be an extract from the Memoirs describing Byron's wedding night.
 It was certainly a forgery since it was in several respects inconsistent with what we know of Byron's marriage, but it was widely credited at the time.

 In, perhaps, 1842 a poem in defence of homosexuality, called Don Leon, was published under Byron's name.
 The poem claimed to be "Part of the Private Journal of his Lordship, supposed to have been entirely destroyed by Thos.
 Moore", but its authenticity can be judged by the fact that it makes reference to events that happened after Byron's death.
 The date of composition, the date of first publication, and the real author's name are all shrouded in uncertainty.

 Virgil Thomson's third and last opera Lord Byron (1972), to a libretto by Jack Larson, stages a fictionalized version of the return of Byron's body to England in 1824; the Memoirs accompany the body, and are in the final act burned in Westminster Abbey.
 The opera has achieved popularity neither in its original form nor in an early 1980s abridged version.

 There followed two novels in the form of imaginative recreations of the Memoirs.
 The first, The Secret Memoirs of Lord Byron by Christopher Nicole (1978), was according to Kirkus Reviews characterized by "erratic wit, hearty research, and excessive palaver about matters sexual".
 Robert Nye's The Memoirs of Lord Byron (1989) was praised by the literary scholar Daniel S. Burt for its "remarkable impersonation of Byron's voice and psychological insight into his genius", and by Andrew Sinclair in The Times for its "cascade of epigrams tumbling one after the other".

 Finally, in 1995 Tom Holland published The Vampyre, Being the True Pilgrimage of George Gordon, Sixth Lord Byron (US title: Lord of the Dead: The Secret History of Lord Byron).
 In this novel a search for the Memoirs results in the discovery that they were destroyed because they revealed that Byron was, and indeed is, a vampire.
 Patt Morrison applauded the book in the Los Angeles Times, but Kirkus Reviews wrote of its "attractive figures in living pasteboard", and would only concede that "as a genre work, this is better than many".

+Destruction of other papers

+In addition to the destruction of the Memoirs, Henry James and John Buchan were asked by the widow of Byron's grandson to advise on papers she held concerning the quarrel between Byron and his wife.
+Buchan later wrote: "The thing nearly made me sick, but my colleague never turned a hair."
+They advised burning.
+According to Henry Channon, Buchan told him the papers had been "incredibly indecent – and homosexual," but that he regretted his decision.